GoogleCloudPlatform/podcast/site/content/post/episode-26-war-dragons-with-gustavo-ambrozio/index.md

 MARK: Yeah.
 He's been on the podcast too.
 FRANCESC: Yeah.
 He deserves a t-shirt, maybe two.
 MARK: Yep.
 FRANCESC: But before that, we're gonna be talking about the cool thing of the week, as often.
-And it's actually a very interesting cool thing of the week, and it's since .NET was open sourced some time ago, this effort has now been doable, which is you can now run .NET applications on Google Cloud Platform.
+And it's actually a very interesting cool thing of the week, and it's since .NET was open sourced some time ago, this effort has now been doable, which is you can now run .NET applications on Google Cloud.
 MARK: Yeah, this is pretty cool.
 I know some people will be like, "But wait, couldn't I have just spun up a Windows instance before and done this myself regardless?"
 But I think the cool thing is is we've got now .NET client libraries for connecting to things like Cloud Datastore and other services that we have.
 So you want to not just run just regular old applications, but you want to interact with some of the managed services we have.
 I think that's a really, really cool offering.
 FRANCESC: Yeah.
-There's a blog post, and we'll put a link to it on the show notes, but basically, the important thing that I think is very exciting, is the fact that you--if you like running .NET applications and you really know how to do it, now you can still do it and be--and use some of the infrastructure that Google Cloud Platform offers.
+There's a blog post, and we'll put a link to it on the show notes, but basically, the important thing that I think is very exciting, is the fact that you--if you like running .NET applications and you really know how to do it, now you can still do it and be--and use some of the infrastructure that Google Cloud offers.
 So one of them is Google Cloud Datastore.
 We talked about many times.
 So basically, this way of basically deploying--storing data that scales is completely managed so you don't have to care about it.
 There's a bunch of examples.
 There's a Hello World tutorial.
 There's a bookshelf tutorial.
 But basically, give it a try and let us know what you think about it.
 MARK: Yeah.
 That'd be great.
 FRANCESC: Okay, so I guess it's time to go and talk to Ambrozio.
 I keep on changing his name.
 I guess it's--
 MARK: Well, that's his last name, so--